4 Easy Ways to Tell if an Egg Has Gone Bad

-The best kept secret in determining an egg’s freshness is to see if it sinks in water.
-Simply fill a glass or bowl with cold water and submerge the eggs.
-If the eggs sink to the bottom and lay flat on their side, they’re still fresh.
-However, if they sink, but stand on one end at the bottom of the glass or bowl, they’re not as fresh but still edible.
+The best kept secret in determining an egg's freshness is to see if it sinks in water.
+To try the egg water test, simply fill a glass or bowl with cold water and submerge the eggs.
+If the eggs sink to the bottom and lay flat on their side, they're still fresh.
+However, if they sink, but stand on one end at the bottom of the glass or bowl, they're not as fresh but still edible.
 Of course, if any eggs float to the top, they shouldn't be eaten.
 The science behind this is based on the fact that eggshells are semipermeable, which means air can get through.
 So the older the egg, the more air can penetrate its shell, causing it to float.

 2. Shake It.